 - Submit a completed doctoral program application form with a non-refundable application fee; - Submit one official transcript from each higher education institution attended.
-Only sealed transcripts received directly from the college or university are considered official;
+Only sealed transcripts received directly from the college or university are considered official; - Submit a letter of application addressing in detail the applicant's interest in the doctoral program, prior administrative experience, and aspirations as an district level leader; and,

-- Submit a letter of application addressing in detail the applicant's interest in the doctoral program, prior administrative experience, and aspirations as an educational administrator; and, - Submit a current vita of career experiences.
+• Submit a current vita of career experiences.